 Over time many more nuanced subjects have been emerging as a part of the conversations.

 Thanks to her show, Susmitha has had the privilege to interview various interesting and inspiring people from across the globe and build meaningful connections.

 Chef Susmitha Veganosaurus is a co-founder of Carrots, India’s first 100% vegan restaurant (with in-house bakery, and culinary academy).
 Their tagline is Food That Loves You Back!

-Vegan Culinary Workshops
+Vegan Culinary Workshops and Consultation